Email Warm-up: A Step-by-Step Guide for High-Volume Senders

 Warming up your email is the single best way to build that score from the ground up.
 By gradually increasing your sending volume and generating positive engagement (like opens and replies), you prove to mailbox providers that you’re a trustworthy sender.
 This process directly leads to higher deliverability, which means more of your emails land where you want them.

-How the Warm-up Process Works
+How Does the Email Warm-Up Process Work?

 The mechanics of warming up an email account are pretty straightforward.
 You start by sending a small handful of emails—say, 10 to 20 per day—from your new domain.
 Over the next few weeks, you slowly and consistently increase that daily volume.
 This gradual increase is key because it helps email providers see that you are a real sender and not a spammer.